AnhZhang1994/LiteratureNotes/Social Media-Related/WWW'21 “Go eat a bat, Chang!”: On the Emergence of Sinophobic Behavior on Web Communities in the Face of COVID-19.md

 ### Summary
 Collect 5 month post data from 2 online communities (4chan /pol/ and Twitter), measure the trends of Sinophobic, and investigate new terms with word2vec.

-**Related Technique:** crawler/scrapper, word2vec, similarity calculation, data vosualization
+**Related Technique:** crawler/scrapper, word2vec, similarity calculation, data visualization

 ### Pros
 1. Hot topic from special perspectives (hatespeech and conspiracy theories) target to sinophobic
 2. Nice intuitive visualization
-2. Comperehensive investigation with NLP technique (word2vec)
+3. Comperehensive investigation with NLP technique (word2vec)

 ### Cons
 1. Some statements are subjective inferences without groundtruths.
 Some slurs target to Asians insted of Chinese only (e.g. zipperhead, ricenigger)
+2. Didn't explain pros of techniques they adopted

+## Details
-## Abstract
+### Abstract
 Target to the spread of COVID-19, to keep social distance, online medium became more active, but with spreading potentially harmful and disturbing content (e.g.  conspiracy theories and hateful speech).

 We collected and analyzed 2 larrge datasets from Twitter and 4chan (time period: 5 months) to investigate whether there is a rise or important differences with regard to the dissemination of Sinophobic content.